Structure Learning for Directed Trees: Hypothesis Testing

-In order to present our method, we introduce some notation.
-Let $s(w)$ be the score attained by the minimum edge weight directed tree recovered by Chu--Liu--Edmonds' algorithm with input edge weights $w:=(w_{ji})_{j\not = i}$.
-Let $\cT(\cR)\subset \cT_p$ be the set of all directed trees satisfying the constraints $\cR$.
-Furthermore, let $s_{\cT(\cR)}(w)$ be the score attained by the minimum edge weight directed tree in $\cT(\cR)$.
-Now suppose that the true directed tree $\cG$ satisfies the constraints $\cR$.
-If $[\hat l, \hat u]:=\prod_{j\not =i} [\hat l_{ji}, \hat u_{ji}]$ is an asymptotically valid confidence region for the Gaussian population edge weights $\mathbf{w}_{\mathrm{G}}$ defined in \Cref{eq:GaussianPopulationWeights}, we have with probability tending to $1-\alpha$ that
+In order to present the first method, we introduce some notation.
+For any non-empty subset of directed trees $\cT\subset \cT_p$, let $S_\cT(w)$ be the score attained by the minimum edge weight directed tree recovered by Chu--Liu--Edmonds' algorithm with input edge weights $w:=(w_{ji})_{j\not = i}$, when restricting the search to all directed trees in $\cT$.
+That is, if we denote the minimum edge weight directed spanning tree (MWDST) as recovered by Chu--Liu--Edmonds' algorithm, when searching over all directed trees in $\cT$ by